Code-Institute-Submissions/project_3/README.md

   - Mozilla Firefox
   - Safari
   - IOS Safari
+- It is also tested useing the Django implamented tests

 ## Credits

 - Credits to the artists who made all the images (We Do Not Claim Any Of The Images)
+- Also A thank you to Wikipedia for the information used!
+(If any of the information is incorect please contact to fix the information)

 ### Media